Building From Source

 By default, the package installed by running install.packages

-is built from source.
+is built from source

-Here we list some other options for installing development version.
+options for installing development version.

 Installing the development version (Linux / Mac OSX)